yachielab/PRESUME/README.md

-                        file name of insertion length distribution --indels INDELS       file name of indels accumulated before simualtion (for distributed computing mode) --chunks CHUNKS       number of chunks for each sequence unit --dop DOP             Option of qsub for downstream simulation (for distributed computing mode) --dist DIST           Distribution of d or 1/d (permissive values: 'norm',
+                        file name of insertion length distribution --indels INDELS       file name of indels accumulated before simualtion (for distributed computing mode) --dop DOP             Option of qsub for downstream simulation (for distributed computing mode) --dist DIST           Distribution of d or 1/d (permissive values: 'norm',